 Forget it: removes the Wi-Fi router from the list of known networks.

 Scan networks: to open the search screen for available Wi-Fi around you.
 Select the Wi-Fi router you wish to reach with the Up and Down buttons and press the OK button to connect to it.
 For connection to a secure Wi-Fi router, a password is required.
 Enter the password of your Wi-Fi router in the modification zone and confirm with the OK button.
 At the end of the procedure, MiniVision2 informs you about the status of the Wi-Fi connection and returns you to the list of settings.

+Voice over Wifi (only on MiniVision2 plus): allows you to make your calls directly via the Wi-Fi network if your cellular coverage with your SIM card is weak.
+Press the OK key to access the parameters of the Voice Over Wifi (VoWifi).
+Two options are available:

+Enable Wi-Fi calling: allows you to enable or disable the Wi-Fi calling function.
+By default, “Enable Wi-Fi calling” is disabled

+Calling preference: allows you to define the type of network you want to prioritize for calls (Wi-Fi or Mobile network).

 Good to know: Some set-top boxes provide Wi-Fi connection for both 5Ghz and 2.4GHz bands.
 MiniVision2 is only compatible with the Wi-Fi 2.4Ghz band.
 If your router network name (SSID) does not appear when searching for Wi-Fi networks, check that the 2.4GHz band of your router is activated.
 To do this, go to settings on your router (contact your provider if needed), make sure that both Wi-Fi 5Ghz and 2.4Ghz frequency bands are enabled and each network have a different network name (SSID).

 Good to know: If the Wi-Fi connection has failed, it means that the password entered is probably not correct.
 Check the password, especially if the password is case sensitive.
 In case of error, return to the "Known networks" to forget this network and then try again in the "Scan networks" option.